 Student Center (Lincoln Park), 314B 2250 N Sheffield Ave

 In 1935, Sinclair Lewis wrote It Can't Happen Here, a cautionary look at how fascism could take hold in America.
 Eighty years later, following Trump’s election, political & public pundits claim that it has happened, or is starting to happen, or could happen here.
-But Michael Baxter contends that some aspects of today's political scene have been underway for decades—and won’t end when Trump's term does.
+However, taking up such concerns as immigration, integral ecology, wealth inequality, and unending war, Michael Baxter contends that some aspects of today's political scene have actually been underway for decades—and won’t end when Trump's term does.

 The response?
 Reconstruct genuine community.
 This is a hallmark of Catholic radicalism, and drawing on authors like Dorothy Day, Peter Maurin, and Alasdair MacIntyre, Baxter describes its long tradition—and its importance in these challenging times.